 FC BARCELONA, CAMP NOU TOUR

 One of the most famous clubs and stadium in world football.
 Visit the home of FC Barcelona and the museum that holds countless trophies the club has won, including five European Cups.
 Visit the stands and walk the tunnel to the pitch players like Lionel Messi, Johan Cruyff, Luis Suárez and Ronaldinho have tread.
 If you’re really lucky, you could even get a ticket to a match.
 One ticket for the stadium and museum tour is €28.
 The stadium is currently undergoing a huge refurbishment.
-Tours shouild commence when the work is finished.
+Once the work is completed, tours should begin again.

 THE CEMETERIES OF BARCELONA